 The Byrnes-Quanbeck Library has a book and multimedia collection of over 100,000 items as well as over 500 magazine, journal, and newspaper subscriptions.
-Of particular interest may be the special collection of North Dakota materials and the growing DVD movie collection.

-The online catalog provides access not only to the Library's own collection but also to that of libraries throughout the country and the world.
+Of particular interest may be the special collection of North Dakota materials and the growing DVD movie c Library's own collection but also to that of libraries throughout the country and the world.
 Other 24/7 online databases provide full-text articles from journals, magazines, and newspapers.